-When I was growing up, I remember not wanting to eat the liver and onions my mom prepared.
+When I was a young girl, I remember not wanting to eat the liver and onions my mom prepared.
 She would only make it once every few weeks, but each time I refused to eat it.

 My dad would yell, “You’re not leaving this table until you finish your food.”

-Sometimes I would sit at the dinner table for two hours, or longer, finding creative ways to dispose of the liver.
+Sometimes I would sit at the dinner table for two hours, or longer, finding creative ways to dispose of it.

-I would take a small piece into my hand and tell my mom I had to go to the bathroom.
+I would hide a small piece in my hand and tell my mom I had to go to the bathroom.
 And I would flush that little liver poop right down the toilet.

-Back at the table I would occasionally drop a small piece to the dog that was patiently waiting, and drooling, at my feet.
+Back at the table, I would occasionally drop a small piece to the dog drooling at my feet.

-And, of course, I would always save a small pile of mashed potatoes to bury a little piece of liver under it.
+And, of course, I would always save a small pile of mashed potatoes to bury a piece of liver underneath it.

-I would grudgingly oblige her with an inch of liver and then make the most horrible gagging sounds as I was chewing it.
+I would grudgingly oblige and make the most horrible gagging sounds.
 I figured the louder the gagging noise the less she would want me to eat of it.
-But, as I said earlier, she was onto me.
+But, as I said, she was onto me.

 And, guess what… I became anemic!

-Throughout my teen years and into my late twenties I had very low blood iron.
-I was fatigued, dizzy when I stood, had pale nail beds, and couldn’t give blood.
+Throughout my teen years and into my late twenties I had extremely low blood iron.
+I was fatigued, dizzy when I stood up, pale nail beds, and couldn’t give blood.

 It turns out my parents were very smart, as most parents are.
-But, I didn’t realize it until I was much older.
+But, I didn’t realize that until I was much older.

 Liver is rich in: